 2. Use the journalist’s tool: the inverted pyramid.

 Give the important facts first to grab your reader’s interest.
 Start with your greatest accomplishments and drill down from there.
 Sometimes your greatest accomplishment is obvious — an award, a big contract, solving an impossible problem.
 Often it’s less obvious though.
 It might be your longevity in a career most people burn out in within a few years or educational experience.

 Whatever it is, it should be relevant and interesting to your target market.

 3. Identify your audience.

 Keep in mind who will read your work bio.
 Is your reader a corporate executive or a potential client?
 Or is your bio listed on a professional ad page?
 In each case, your bio should reflect what you want the specific audience to know about you.

 4. Use the third person; avoid the passive.

 Your professional bio should read as an objective statement about yourself.
-Instead of writing, “I initiated and managed an extensive rebrand of Company X,” you should write, “ Ms. Jones initiated and managed an extensive rebrand of Company X.”
+Instead of writing, “I initiated and managed an extensive rebrand of Company X,” you should write, “ Jill Jones initiated and managed an extensive rebrand of Company X.”